Thanks for your interest in the Panya Project. Whether it is to come and help out for a while, or simply to see the site, we would love to meet you.

 Right now Panya is at a new start.
 At the moment we are a quite small community and we are in a growing process, trying to set the place up new.
 We live Permaculture in our daily life and we are on the way of sustainable living.

-Whenever we are not hosting workshops/groups we are excited to accept volunteers here who are interested in sustainable living systems, organic farming and permaculture, and who would sincerely like to help out and learn a lot!
+Whenever we are not hosting courses or groups we are excited to accept volunteers here who are interested in sustainable living systems, organic farming and Permaculture, and who would sincerely like to help out and learn a lot!

 The work of the volunteers depend on the need of Panya and the actual mentor, but we are mainly working in the garden and common tasks.

 - If you are interested in volunteering, please read our whole policy.

 Every volunteering stay starts with an Internship of one week.
 This week will include an introduction to Panya’s infrastructure and operations, so subsequently volunteers can live and contribute to the Panya Project with minimal guidance & supervision.

 - We encourage volunteers to stay for at least one week or longer, depending on our schedule.
 This helps you to get used to our way of life, be more effective in your stay and lets us get to know you as well.

 Also, if you are interested in staying for a longer period of time (months, perhaps), it is highly recommended that you come here and stay for one week first, and then re-assess if you’d like to stay longer after you’ve been here for a while and have had a taste for what life is like here.

 The Internship begins regularly on Monday’s.

 The Internship include wide variety of sustainable & DIY activities that will teach self-reliance, like organic gardening, composting, small scale Afro-forestry, garden to table cooking or natural building (not during the rain season).
 Volunteers also learn DIY skills as making hand-made soaps, yogurt, tofu and kambucha.